nablarch/nablarch-document/en/application_framework/application_framework/handlers/common/ServiceAvailabilityCheckHandler.rst

 If Not OK (service cannot be provided) :java:extdoc:`ServiceUnavailable <nablarch.fw.results.ServiceUnavailable>` (503) is thrown.

-To change the request ID obtained from :java:extdoc:`ThreadContext <nablarch.core.ThreadContext>` to the request ID of the forward destination, specify "true" in :java:extdoc:`usesInternalRequestId <nablarch.common.availability.ServiceAvailabilityCheckHandler.setUsesInternalRequestId(boolean)>`.
+To change the request ID of the check target to the forward request ID, specify "true" in :java:extdoc:`ServiceAvailabilityCheckHandler.setUsesInternalRequestId <nablarch.common.availability.ServiceAvailabilityCheckHandler.setUsesInternalRequestId(boolean)>`.
 The default is "false".